peaceiris/actions-gh-pages/README.md

 on:
   push:
     branches:
-      - source  # default branch
+      - main  # Set a branch name to trigger deployment

 jobs:
   deploy: